 Sexual harassment is a broad, non-legal, umbrella term used to refer to a wide range of non-consensual and unwelcomed behaviors of a sexual nature.
 Sexual harassment varies in its nature and severity.
-Sexual harassment includes, but is not limited to, sexual harassment, sex/gender discrimination, sexual assault, sexual exploitation, stalking and intimate partner violence.
+Sexual harassment includes, but is not limited to, sexual harassment, sex/gender discrimination, sexual assault, quid pro quo, sexual harassment that is severe or pervasive and objectively offensive, sexual assault, dating violence, domestic violence and stalking.
 Sexual harassment can occur between strangers, acquaintances or persons who know each other well, including between people who are or have been involved in an intimate/sexual relationship.
 It can be committed by anyone, regardless of sex or gender, and can occur between people of the same or different sex or gender.
 This policy prohibits all forms of sexual harassment.
 What follows is a description and examples of the wide range of behaviors that fall under the term "sexual harassment."